Yonathan-Ashebir/todo-reactts/README.md

 ## License

-This project is created for educational purposes as part of the A2SV curriculum.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author